Mia Martini: From singer to songwriter

 In 1981, after a year of silence following two difficult surgeries at her vocal cords (which changed the sound of her voice in a more hoarse and less extended timbre), Martini decided to present herself as a songwriter and took on a more discreet and androgynous look, far from the eccentric one of the seventies.

 She released, with the label DDD, the album Mimì: ten songs written by her and recorded in London and the US with arrangements by Dick Halligan.
-Among the tracks were the song "Del mio amore" and the two singles "E ancora canto" and "Ti regalo un sorriso", with which she competes at the Festivalbar in 1981.
+Among the tracks were the song "Del mio amore" and the two singles "E ancora canto" and "Ti regalo un sorriso", with which she competed at the Festivalbar in 1981.
 The album received favourable reception, despite difficulties and ostracism during radio and television promotion.
 Martini addressed this in various interviews:

 "After the release of my album, I had to perform at Saint Vincent, but Gianni Ravera didn't want me there.
 I had to make a television special that RAI had assigned to me, but the official responsible for the program in the end denied it to me.
 A radio and television programmer, who is working on the realisation of a summer show for the network, has clearly told my record company that it is much better that I stay away from his crew, because I bring bad luck.
 Many thanks for this contribution to intelligence.
 But does this seem fair to you?
 At this point, I have also stopped hating them and stifling my anger and despairing."

 In 1982, Martini competed for the first time at Sanremo Music Festival, where she sang a song written by Ivano Fossati, entitled "E non finisce mica il cielo".
 Despite not reaching the podium, she won the critics' prize, which was established specifically for her interpretation.
 After her death, the Critics award would be named in her memory "Mia Martini" Critics award.

 The same year, she wrote Quante volte, a soft-funk track with music and arrangement by Shel Shapiro, producer of her new LP album Quante volte... ho contato le stelle.
 It exceeded 70,000 copies sold.

-Initially the single "Quante volte" was distributed in a few thousand copies, but after it became a hit, her record label DDD was quick to reissue it with a different cover.
-"Quante volte" also enters the German charts, and a German version was recorded, thought it remains unpublished.
+Initially, the single "Quante volte" was distributed in a few thousand copies, but after it became a hit, her record label DDD was quick to reissue it with a different cover.
+"Quante volte" also enters the German charts, and a German version was recorded, though it remains unpublished.

 The album Quante volte contains other tracks written by Martini, like "Stelle" and "Bambolina" (released the year after as a single).